flavio-fernandes/pyportal_station/README.md

 #### CircuitPython based project for Adafruit PyPortal to use MQTT and show weather

-This repo is a snapshot of all libraries, icons, and python scripts needed to have time and weather info on a PyPortal
+This repo provides icons and python files needed to display time and weather on a PyPortal.
+Circuit Python libraries can be installed via circup, as shown below.

 ![PyPortal weather station](https://live.staticflickr.com/65535/52496248772_7e26e1e3ad_k.jpg)